99Taxis/corp-api-v2-documentation/recall/README.md

 This sample is a project to show how to do recall for canceled rides.
 The sample ups a server with a endpoint to recall a ride.

 ## Run project
-First, need changes some lines on recallService.java:
+First, need changes some lines on RecallService.java:
 ```Java
     /**
      * API Key to identify and login you API